dankamongmen/notcurses/USAGE.md

 // return a nul-terminated heap copy of the current (UTF-8) contents. char* ncreader_contents(const struct ncreader* n);

-// destroy the reader and its bound plane. if 'contents' is not NULL, the
+// destroy the reader and its bound plane(s). if 'contents' is not NULL, the
 // UTF-8 input will be heap-duplicated and written to 'contents'. void ncreader_destroy(struct ncreader* n, char** contents);
 ```